saltyorg/docs/docs/reference/local-storage.md

   version: latest
   remote: THE_NAME_OF_THE_REMOTE_YOU_JUST_CREATED
 ```
+It should go without saying that you need to change `THE_NAME_OF_THE_REMOTE_YOU_JUST_CREATED` to whatevcer you called the rclone remote you created pointing at the NAS.

 Then run the regular saltbox install.
 Your NAS [or whatever] will be mounted at `/mnt/remote`, added to the unionfs, and Cloudplow will handle moving from your local disk to the NAS.